Tinnitus

 Known commonly as “ringing of the ears,” tinnitus is when a person hears a sound without the stimulus from an external source.

 The sound may appear as a buzz, whistle, roar, crackling, whoosh of air, or in rare cases, music.
-Tinnitus may last for a short time, or it may be chronic.
+These sounds may last for a short time, or it may be chronic.

 The sound varies depending on the person; it may appear as a rush of air, a clicking, cracking, pop, whistling, or in some rare cases, music.
 For some, the sound lasts just five minutes, while others experience chronic tinnitus, which means this phantom sound accompanies them all day.